Ryu Choon-soo: Biography

-Philosophy and style

-Choon-Soo Ryu is known as world class architect with oriental sensitivity and western rationality.
-His working style is somewhat unusual.
-Young architects concentrate in analytical criteria, whereas he approaches in intuitive and integrated way of design.
-His design approach of integrating rational thinking and formative solution is often referred as oriental approach.
-He does every work from initial sketch to final design.
-As a result, his architectural insights and scopes are very wide, that his projects include small residential buildings, subway station, major sports facilities, and skyscrapers.
-In his works, both orientalism and modernism coexists.
-The only reason, that both tradition and high-tech exist in his works, is mutual function of two factors through integration.
-His balance of oriental sensitivity and western rationality is well shown in 868 Towers in China and Seoul World Cup Stadium.

-Oriental sensitivity

-Choon-Soo Ryu is often evaluated as the most very Korean architect.
-There are several reasons of this evaluation, that he is devout Buddhist, and he uses indigenous materials, space organization and beauty of form. but the most important reason is his indigenous sensitivity which is originated from his childhood background which he spent in countryside.
-Moreover, the fact that his teacher, Kim Swoo-Geun, pursued the Korean tradition, inspired him a lot in his oriental sensitivity.
-Unlike most of his peer architects who were locked in only western architectural beauty and modernism, and neglected Korean traditional style, he integrated traditional and modern beauty.

-Western rationality

-Not only he emphasized oriental and Korean beauty but also he aimed modern and western rationality backed by his belief of modern technologies.
-To him, artisan spirit of architects means spatial and formative problem solving skills and technical problem solving skills.
-His works are based on solution of rationality which is required for architectural functions and techniques.

 Major works

 Han-Gae-Ryung service area building, 1982

 This service area is located within one of the most famous national parks in South Korea, Seoraksan National Park.
 This work shows more active approach of integration of tradition and modern through use of wooden material and traditional architectural factors.
 This work was awarded Korean Institute of Architects award of BEST-7 in 1983.

 Olympic Gymnastic Stadium, 1986

 Olympic Gymnastic Stadium was built for gymnastic games of 1988 Seoul Olympics.
 Choon-Soo Ryu used cable tension structure for the roof structure of the stadium for the very first time in the world with Dr. Owen Geiger who was the expert of membrane structure.
 After they applied cable tension structure technique in this project, a lot of projects around the world started to implement this technique.